-Simply serving this audience 'the facts' wasn't going to work.
+Simply using advertising to serve this audience 'the facts' wasn't going to work.
 The bowel cancer screening test already came with clear factual information which clearly wasn't enough.

-Our core marketing challenge was to find a way of smuggling persuasive facts under our audience's 'hard man' defences and disarm their emotional shields.
+Our core advertising challenge was to find a way of smuggling persuasive facts under our audience's 'hard man' defences and disarm their emotional shields.